phillipclarke29/TIY-150917/README.md

 You will also need a text editor - sublime is a good choice

-We will be using this Trello board - https://trello.com/b/mZn7EBmk/1509

-Please sign up to Tello and open that board.

 Thanks!

 <img src="images/dog.JPG" alt="Basic App" height="500px" >